 DD procedures have been increasingly standardised in a sequence of new laws.
-Vietnamese PE buyers are still advised to focus on all aspects of regulatory compliance, including but not limited to market access, corporate governance, tax, human resources, and accounting.
-Non-compliance with Vietnamese investment restrictions, FX laws, antitrust procedures, or licensing requirements can be severe, including financial and even criminal consequences.
-Available national registers are, therefore, an essential source of information.
-However, they do not provide satisfying proof in many cases.
+Vietnamese PE buyers are still advised to focus on all aspects of regulatory compliance, including, but not limited to, market access, corporate governance, tax, human resources and accounting.
+The consequences of non-compliance with Vietnamese investment restrictions, foreign exchange laws, antitrust procedures or licensing requirements can be severe and can include financial and even criminal consequences.
+The available national registers are, therefore, an essential source of information.
+However, they do not provide adequate proof of compliance in many cases.

 Prospects of Sophistication

 If the trends described above continue, Vietnam is bound to become a hotspot for PE in the region over the next five to ten years.
 All indicators show that Vietnam is in a strong position to absorb growing volumes of foreign capital.
-The pressure of VC and professional investors running out of alternative investment locations with lower liability levels will further increase this momentum.
+The pressure of venture capital and professional investors running out of alternative investment locations with lower risk levels will further increase this momentum.